MCxQC/Hello-World/README.md

 * Updated to AutoHotkey v2.
 * Support for group of devices.
 * Option to launch/not launch the device's actions when the script starts.
-* Option to show or hide ToolTips in the top left corner.
+* Option to show or hide tooltips in the top left corner.

 ### Instructions